 - Pick the perfect protein.

 Fish, skinless chicken breast and lean ground poultry are all healthier choices.
 The good fats in fish like salmon and trout actually have health benefits.
 And when you grill with skill, your guests won’t even miss the red meat, which usually has more saturated fat.
-Wrap marinated fish fillets in foil, construct colorful chicken kebabs, or make more savory turkey burgers by mixing minced portabella mushrooms and onions into the patties.
+Wrap marinated fish fillets in foil, construct colourful chicken kebabs or make more savoury turkey burgers by mixing minced portabella mushrooms and onions into the patties.
 If you do choose meat or pork, get “loin” or “round” cuts and “choice” or “select” grades of beef instead of “prime.”

 - Rightsize your portions.

 A healthy portion of any type of meat is about 3 ounces, or the size of a deck of cards, and definitely no more than 6 ounces.
 If that sounds small, just remember all the delicious grilled veggies and side dishes that will be keeping it company on your plate!

 - Give it a soak or rub.